Eternln00b/Debian-MUF-Raspberry-Pi/README.md

 # Debian Made up for Raspberry Pi
 "Debian Made up for Raspberry Pi" is a set of scripts that simplifies and automates the process of building a complete and bootable Debian image for the Raspberry Pi SBCs.

 The goal of this project is to build a headless and generic Debian image with the Kernel version of your choice.
-By default, it uses a recent one.
-You can configure the kernel if needed.
+By default, the most recent version is chosen.
+Also, you can configure the kernel if needed.

 All of the Raspberry Pi models should be supported.
 Concerning Debian, the latest release ( Trixie ) still supports arm architectures, but only for upgrades ( https://www.debian.org/releases/trixie/ ).